 From her hometown of Edmonton, Rebecca is wowing audiences and building a fan base.
 She has performed at events such as the Winnipeg Folk Festival, Calgary Folk Festival, Beaumont Blues Festival, Homefest, Nextfest, The Works, SOS Fest, Heart of the City Festival, Big Valley Jamboree, Canadian Rockies International Rodeo Music Fest, Musicians in the Making at the Winspear, Blossom into the Blues Festival, Night of Artist Gala, Kaleido Family Arts Festival, Black Gold Rodeo, Hair Massacure, and many other charity events, libraries, coffee shops, open mikes and markets.
 Sharing her music with an audience is Rebecca’s true passion.

 Rebecca is a classically trained singer who delivers her songs in an expressive mezzo-soprano accompanied by her keyboard.
-Always striving to improve, she received Honors in her Grade 7 RCM vocal exam and attended a Berklee College of Music summer program.
+Always striving to improve, she received Honors in both the Grade 7 RCM vocal exam and the Advanced Music Rudiments Theory Exam and attended a Berklee College of Music summer program.
 She is an award-winning vocalist, receiving multiple awards at local competitions such as Futures Fest and E.F.C.L. talent shows and has been a finalist in the Northern Star Talent search for 6 years.
 She was awarded a vocal scholarship at the St. Albert Rotary Music Festival and won both St. Albert Junior Idol and East Meets West Idol performing her original songs.
 At the Edmonton Kiwanis Music Festival in April 2011, Rebecca received a mark of “Superior” for her original song “Forever Together”.
 Rebecca placed 3rd at Kalyna Idol and Top 10 in the all ages Edmonton Undiscovered Competition in 2011.

 Since she was a little girl, Rebecca has loved to sing and perform.
 At age 2, Rebecca was exposed to music in the Music Fun Time Classes at Visionary College.
 Even then, her parents knew there was something special about her musicality, and so she began vocal and piano lessons.
 During her pre-teen years she flexed her acting muscle as she performed in musical theatre plays (Sinbad the Sailor, Annie, My Fair Lady), operas (Filumena, Pagliacci), T.V. commercials (Family Channel, Acura, Save on Foods) and as an extra in the TV series “Fear Itself” and the video “Edmonton 2030”.
 Rebecca is also a natrual storyteller and has had stories and poems published in the Magpie Magazine and Celebrating Words publications.
 Eventually at the age of 10, Rebecca combined her love of writing with her passion for music and a songwriter was born.

 Songwriting opened up a whole new world for Rebecca and she began performing her original material at competitions and local venues around Edmonton.
 At Hulbert’s Songwriting Stage she was noticed by Rhea March and invited to join U22.
 As a member of U22 productions, Rebecca grew as a performer and eagerly collaborated with other young artists.
-Rebecca has even mentored other songwriters as a speaker at both the 2010, 2012 and 2013 Highlands School Young Readers Conference, in a presentation at Victoria School of Performing Arts and at The School of Song Summer Workshop.
+Rebecca has even mentored other songwriters as a speaker at the 2010, 2012 and 2013 Highland's Junior High School Young Readers Conference, in a presentation at Victoria School of Performing Arts, and at The School of Song 2012 Songwriting and Performance Camp.
 In 2013, Rebecca was part of Rhea March's Songwriting presentation for the North Central Teachers Convention.
-She led a song writing workshop at the City of Edmonton Youth Art Jam this summer and started a song writing club at her school.
+She also led a songwriting workshop at the 2013 City of Edmonton Youth Art Jam and started a weekly songwriting club at her school.